Passing California Smog Tests

 1. Exemptions:

 If you live and drive in CA, chances are that you've had a smog test.
 If you purchase a brand new vehicle you are exempt from testing for the first 6 years.
 It used to be 4 but was recently extended much to the displeasure of the people who profit from testing.
-I guess the legislators got tired of smogging their new vehicles but they left in a profit loophole: if you buy a used vehicle it will only be exempt if it's 4 years old or younger.
+I guess the legislators got tired of smog testing their own new model vehicles but they left in a profit loophole: if you buy a used vehicle it will only be exempt if it's 4 years old or younger.

 Several years ago, your old vehicle was exempt from testing if it was built before 1968.
 This was an automotive era that predated factory installed emission equipment.
-In order to legally register such a vehicle you only needed to pay your registration renewal fee at the DMV despite being a heavy polluter.
+In order to legally register such a vehicle you only needed to pay your registration renewal fee at the DMV despite being a so-called heavy polluter.

 A few years back, the exemption was expanded to include all vehicles built before 1974.
 This cutoff meant: